How to Write a Compelling Sales Letter

 After you're done writing, read the letter out loud.
 It's a great way to spot places where your copy falters.
 The goal is a letter that flows smoothly and is clear and interesting throughout.

-You should also try to put yourself in the place of someone getting this letter in the mail rather than reading it like the salesperson you are.
+Try to put yourself in the place of someone getting this letter in the mail rather than reading it like the salesperson you are.
 Would the appeal you've written work on you?
-Does it seem compelling to the Average Joe or Jane?
+Does it seem compelling to the person?

-Finally, you should review the letter carefully for grammar and spelling errors.
-Ask someone else to look over the letter if that's not a forte of yours.
+Finally, review the letter carefully for grammar and spelling errors and have someone else proof it to spot anything you missed.